fippo/warp-snap-sped/draft-hancke-webrtc-snap.md

 # SCTP considerations

-The creation of the "sctp-init" attribute SHOULD NOT change the state of the SCTP association to ASSOCIATE as described in {Section 4 of RFC9260} and SHOULD NOT start the T1-init timer.
+The creation of the "sctp-init" attribute SHOULD NOT change the state of the SCTP association to ASSOCIATE as described in {{Section 4 of RFC9260}} and SHOULD NOT start the T1-init timer.

 Processing of the "sctp-init" attribute from the remote side SHOULD NOT change the state of the SCTP association and should not start any timer.

-When the "sctp-init" attribute has been negotiated, both endpoints SHOULD consider the SCTP association to be in the ESTABLISHED state, as described in {Section 4 of RFC9260}, once the DTLS handshake finishes.
-The steps A-E described in {Section 5.1 of RFC9260} can be skipped.
+When the "sctp-init" attribute has been negotiated, both endpoints SHOULD consider the SCTP association to be in the ESTABLISHED state, as described in {{Section 4 of RFC9260}}, once the DTLS handshake finishes.
+The steps A-E described in {{Section 5.1 of RFC9260}} can be skipped.

 # Example negotiation {#example}